AskeCarstensen/STM32-Getting-started/Chapter 6. Analog-to-digital-conversion/README.md

 # Chapter 6.
 Analog-to-digital-conversion
-In this chapter you will learn about analog-to-digital-conversion (ADC):
+In this chapter you will learn about analog-to-digital-conversion (ADC) in the following topics:

-- What (ADC) is
+- Introduction to ADC
-- How to enable ADC
+- How to initialize an ADC
 - How to use ADC to read a measurement

-## What ADC is
+## Introduction: ADC
 Microcontrollers use ADCs to convert analog input from sensors to digital processable values.
 The conversion is done by comparing the measured voltage with a reference voltage using a comparator, meaning it is not possible to measure analog values higher than this reference.
 One thing to consider is the resolution of the ADC as a sensor can be extremely precise but the ADC can only measure down to it's resolution.
-The resolution of an ADC is the reference range (typically 0-3.3V) and the precision (for Nucleo-F411RE this is 12 bits - 4096 steps).
+The resolution of an ADC is the reference range (For NUCLEO-F411RE: 0-3.3V) and the precision (for Nucleo-F411RE this is 12 bits - 4096 steps).

-## Enable ADC
+## Setup: ADC
-This setup is made using stm32cubeIDE with a NUCLEO-F411RE board.
-To enabl the ADC go to the pin configuration tab and click on one of the pins that is connected to the ADC eg. PA0, and choose "ADC1-INx" on the drop down menu.
+Using stm32cubeIDE with a NUCLEO-F411RE board.
+To enable the ADC go to  "Pinout and Configuration" and click on one of the pins that is connected to the ADC eg. PA0, and choose "ADC1-INx" on the drop down menu.
 Now in the "Analog"-tab it can be seen that input x is active for ADC1 and in the "Configuration" more choices can be made if needed.
 <p align="center">
     <img src = "EnableADC0.png"width="800">
 </p>

-## How to use ADC to read a measurement
+## Exercise: How to use ADC to read a measurement
 Next up is to show how the ADC can be used to read a value.
-After enabling the ADC as described in the section before and autogenerating the code we will build a simple setup and add a few lines of code in "main.c".
+After enabling the ADC as described in the section before and autogenerating the code, the next step is to build a simple setup and add a few lines of code in "main.c".

 The circuit is a potentiometer connected to 3.3V, PA0 and GND.